-$T_EX$ and Emacs are usable for European (Latin, Cyrillic, Greek) based languages.
-Some $LAT_EX$ and EmacsLisp packages are available for easy typesetting and editing documents in European languages.
+TEX and Emacs are usable for European (Latin, Cyrillic, Greek) based languages.
+Some LATEX and EmacsLisp packages are available for easy typesetting and editing documents in European languages.

-For CJK (Chinese, Japanese, and Korean) languages, Emacs or XEmacs with MULE (MULtilingual Enhancement to GNU Emacs) support is required.
+For CJK (Chinese, Japanese, and Korean) languages, Emacs with MULE (MULtilingual Enhancement to GNU Emacs) support is required.
 MULE is part of Emacs by default since Emacs 20.
-XEmacs has to be configured with the '--with-mule' option.
-Special versions of TEX are needed for CJK languages: CTEX and ChinaTEX for Chinese, ASCII pTEX and NTT jTEX for Japanese, HIATEX and kTEX for Korean.
-The CJK-IATEX package is required for supporting multiple CJK scripts within a single document.
+Special versions of TEX are needed for CJK languages: CTEX and ChinaTEX for Chinese, ASCII pTEX and NTT jTEX for Japanese, HLATEX and kTEX for Korean.
+The CJK-LATEX package is required for supporting multiple CJK scripts within a single document.

-Note that Unicode is not fully supported in Emacs 21 and XEmacs 21.
 CJK characters are not usable.
 Please use the MULE-UCS EmacsLisp package or Emacs 22 and later if you need CJK.